scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 An example for a malicious adversary is the "wormhole" attack, see {{I-D.scion-cp}}, where, an AS may be coaxed to disseminate a faulty segment.
 How do we recover from faulty segments?
-Currently only endhosts may realize that a segment does not work as advertised, either via SCMP errors or simply by traffic degradation.
+Currently only endpoints may realize that a segment does not work as advertised, either via SCMP errors or simply by traffic degradation.
 This would be a possible sequence of events:

 * An endpoint realizes that a segment is faulty